-Keyword stuffing is a type of search engine spam used explicitly.
+Keyword stuffing is a type of explicit search engine spam.
 This includes page text blocks with lengthy lists of search queries or meaningless and incoherent texts loaded with keywords.
 It's obvious that such lists and texts are useless to site visitors, so sites using them may be excluded from the search results.

-Yandex found I have this violation.
+Yandex detected that I have this violation.
 How do I fix it?

 You should completely avoid using the techniques described above.
 Remove these elements or change them so that they're targeted at site users and benefit them.
 Make sure they aren't used to influence search engines.